Roland Hall -- Basketball, Volleyball, Wrestling

 Named after Professor Nelson Nitchman who retired in 1989 after 44 years at the Academy.
 He was the Assistant Physical Education Director and Director of Intramurals.
 During his tenure he coached Football, Basketball and Baseball.
 The Lower fields include the Softball Field, Baseball Field, and Soccer/Track Complex.
 This area of the campus along Eagle Drive runs along the Thames River and includes the Crew Boathouse and Jacobs Rock, the Sailing Center.

 Roland Pool is home to our men’s and women’s swimming and diving program.
-The eight-lane, 50-yard pool is also used daily for athletic training programs for our cadet-athletes, physical education courses, as well as military training programs necessary to carry out the missions of the Coast Guard for all cadets.
+The six-lane, 25-yard pool is also used daily for athletic training programs for our cadet-athletes, physical education courses, as well as military training programs necessary to carry out the missions of the Coast Guard for all cadets.

 Coast Guard Academy Rowing Center